Bridlington: Geography

 Bridlington lies 19 mi north-north-east of Beverley, 17 mi south-east of Scarborough, 11 mi north-east of Driffield and 24 mi north of Kingston upon Hull, the principal city in the county.
 It is 179 mi north of London.
 The height above sea level ranges from the beaches to 167 ft on Bempton Lane on the outskirts.
 The Gypsey Race river flows through the town, the last 1/2 mi being below ground from the Quay Road Car Park.
 The solid geology of the area is mainly from the Cretaceous period, consisting of Chalk overlain by Quaternary Boulder clay.
 The chalk is exposed as the land rises to the north of the town, where a cliff, probably formed in the last interglacial, extends inland at right angles to the present sea cliff, and forms the promontory of Flamborough Head.

 Bridlington is in an area said to have the highest coastal erosion rate in Europe.
 Southwards the coast becomes low, but northwards it is steep and very fine, where the great spur of Flamborough Head projects eastwards.
 The sea front is guarded by a sea wall and a wide beach with wooden groynes to trap the sand.
 Offshore, the Smithic Sands sandbank stretches out into the bay, as an important habitat for many marine species.
 Bridlington north and south beaches have won EU environmental quality awards over the years.

+Areas of the town

 Climate

 The climate is temperate with warm summers and cool, wet winters.
 The hottest months are from June to September, with temperatures reaching an average high of 20 C and falling to 13 C at night.
 The average daytime temperatures in winter are 8 C in the day and 2 C at night.